Bartekl-13/automatic_vacancy_checker/README.md

 And run the script using the following command: python webscrape.py

 New Google Chrome window should pop up, and if everything works correctly you will be logged in and a notification will pop up saying if you were registered, or that there is no vacancies.
+Now you have to wait for INTERVAL seconds to get another notification.